 - Counseling Center Sexual Trauma Empowerment Program Services

 - What is Sexual Assault?

-- What to do if you or someone you know is sexually assaulted
+- What to do if you or someone you know experiences a sexual trauma

 - FAQs and Myths